 - Revoked: the digital certificate is not valid, appearing in the certificate revocation list for security reasons.
 In these cases it will be necessary to request a new certificate.

-Signing with OTP SMS or via email
+Signing with SMS OTP or via email

 The signature using an OTP (One Time Password) code meets advanced electronic signatures standards.
 Once this code has been entered, a certificate and timestamp will be added for the signature to be completed, as well as in the case of a biometric signature.